-Why after-workout recovery is essential?
+Why is after-workout recovery essential?

 If you want to get the most out of your workout sessions, you need to prioritize post-workout recovery in the first place.
 Follow these tips to maximize recovery, ensure maximum gains, and stay on top of your game.